How to Pick Stocks to Invest in

 When choosing stocks to invest in, you will find there is an overwhelming amount to choose from.
 Identifying a particular industry to pick stocks from will help narrow down the field.

 In order to filter down the overwhelming amount of shares to choose from, identify a particular industry in which you would like to invest.

-Legendary investor Warren Buffet once said “Never invest in a business which you cannot understand” and here we will echo this wise advice.
-Make sure that the industry you choose is one which you understand.
+Legendary investor Warren Buffett once said, “Never invest in a business which you cannot understand” and here we will echo this wise advice.
+Make sure that the industry you choose to pick stocks from is one which you understand.

 It is important to bear in mind that when you buy shares in a company, you are in effect buying a small part of that company.
 If you do not understand what the company does or the industry in which it operates then how can you accurately determine whether the company is a sound investment?

 As well as picking an industry which you understand, it is good practice to pick an industry which you are interested in.
 The more interested you are in the sector, the more engaged you are likely to be and the easier you will find it to conduct your research – which we will look at later in our guide of how to pick stocks.

 For our next step in how to pick stocks, we have borrowed a favoured analogy of Warren Buffett.
 Just like a castle, a company requires a moat in order to be successful.

 The idea of a company having a “moat” is that it has some form of competitive advantage – and, thus, protection - over its competitors.
 A company’s moat can come in many forms.
 It could be a technological advantage, like Tesla, low-cost production, like Amazon, or even brand loyalty, like Coca-Cola.

 Once this has been established, Buffet tells us that we must figure out what is keeping that moat intact and whether it can remain in place for the foreseeable future.

 At this stage in our guide of how to pick stocks, your list of potential stocks to invest in should have been whittled down and now comprise solely of companies whose business you understand and which have a competitive advantage in their industry.